-There are many foods that you may be eating that contribute to a sense of bloating.
+There are many foods you may be eating that contribute to a sense of bloating.
 The most successful way to eliminate your bloated feeling, and the gas that is often associated with it, is prevention through your diet.

 One top offender is dietary fiber.
 Foods that are high in fiber, such as beans, whole grains, and fresh fruits and vegetables can make you gassy.
 Unfortunately, increasing your fiber intake can help treat other symptoms of IBS, but can cause bloating and gas.

 You can try bringing up your dietary fiber slowly to allow your digestive system to get used to it, or you can try using supplemental fiber.
 Fiber supplements may not cause as much of the negative symptoms as high-fiber foods.
 Just be sure to take them with plenty of water.
 According to the American College of Gastroenterology (ACG), recent research suggests that fiber with psyllium may be more helpful than fiber with bran for this symptom in people who have IBS.

 Peppermint has long been used to soothe upset tummies and you may find at least some temporary relief with it.
 Try a hot cup of peppermint tea, which is known to relax the smooth muscles of your intestines.
 However, be aware that it may also cause heartburn.
 Always be sure to speak with your doctor before trying an herbal supplement.